jowayn/TCP-based-Jumping-Window-Protocol/README.md

 # TCP-based-Jumping-Window-Protocol
 A TCP-based client-server socket program for transferring large messages using a jumping window protocol.
+Done as part of an assignment in the NUS module EE4204 Computer Networking.

 The message is split into short data-units (DUs) which are sent and acknowledged in batches of size N (can be tuned in headsock.c) The sender sends N DUs and then waits for an ACK before sending the next batch of N DUs.
 It repeats the above procedure until the entire file is sent and the acknowledgement for the last batch is received.